PreetyManna11/Step_by_Step_Procedure_to_Analyze_Data/Data_Preperation_Handling_Outliers/README.md

 ### What is Outliers?

-Outliers are nothing but who is different from the rest of the community.
+Outliers are nothing but which is different from the rest of the community.

 ### Why is it important to handle outliers in your dataset?